nicolasd1323/Holiday-Calendar/README.md

 #### PostMVP

--**Add a second API to have fun facts and or images of a few calendar holidays.
+- **Add a second API to have fun facts and or images of a few calendar holidays.
--**Add a second/third API to mention major sports events during the year.
+- **Add a second/third API to mention major sports events during the year.
--**Provide links for users to know abot the history of major holidays in the Unites States
+- **Provide links for users to know abot the history of major holidays in the Unites States

 ## Project Schedule